 The world is not a bad place.
-But there are bad people who can considerably harm your child.
-Bullying, sexual assault, negative influence, and mental or physical abuse are some of the things that the child is vulnerable to in the outside world.
-Homeschooling helps you keep your child protected from the harmful social elements to an extent.
+But there are people who can considerably harm your child.
+Bullying, peer pressure, sexual assault, negative influence, and mental or physical abuse are some of the things that the child is vulnerable to in the outside world.
+Homeschooling ensures your child’s safety as they are protected from the harmful social elements to an extent.

 Also, you won’t have to worry about sending the child out to school on a bad weather day!